QDigitalStudio/statamic-globes/README.md

 An add-on for the [Statamic CMS](http://statamic.com/) to give admins the ability to edit a theme's global variables.

+This is a modified version of [statamic-global-variable-editor](https://github.com/brettdewoody/statamic-global-variable-editor) also included in this addon is the [statamic-section-tabs](https://github.com/plainlanguage/statamic-section-tabs) add-on.
+Section fields in your theme globals will create tabs for your sections.

 Installation & Setup
 ------------